liferay/liferay-mobile-sdk/builder/README.md

 extension for you.

-* `Server URL` - The URL to your Liferay instance, the SDK Builder will connect to this instance and find out metadata for your services.
+* `Server URL` - The URL to your Liferay instance, the SDK Builder will connect to this instance and find out metadata about your services.

 * `Filter` - Specifies your portlet's entities whose services to access; a blank value indicates the services of all of the portlet's entities.
 For